JElchison/chromecast-remote-for-children/README.md

         * Looks up key sequence in JSON, performs associated action
         * All actions passes to system() or equivalent

-Ideas for other keyboard mappings
+Ideas for other keyboard mappings:
 * Include Easter egg (like when hit 1-9 in a row, or 1-2 buckle shoe)
 * Wave files for piano keys (major scale)
 * Wave file to say name of every character typed (even symbols), for learning